mengelbart/rtp-over-quic-draft/draft-engelbart-rtp-over-quic.md

 There are different congestion control algorithms proposed by RMCAT to implement application layer congestion control for real-time communications.
-To estimate the currently available bandwidth, these algorithms keep track of the sent packets and typically require a list of received packets together with the timestamps at which they were received by a receiver.
+To estimate the currently available bandwidth, these algorithms keep track of the sent packets and typically require a list of successfully delivered packets together with the timestamps at which they were received by a receiver.
 The bandwidth estimation can then be used to decide, whether the media encoder can be configured to produce output at a higher or lower rate.

 A congestion controller used for RTP over QUIC should be able to compute an adequate bandwidth estimation using the following inputs:

 * `t_current`: A current timestamp
-* `pkt_status_list`: A list of packets that were acknowledged by the receiver
+* `pkt_status_list`: A list of RTP packets that were acknowledged by the receiver
-* `pkt_delay_list`: For each acknowledged packet, a delay between the sent- and receive-timestamps of the packet
+* `pkt_delay_list`: For each acknowledged RTP packet, a delay between the sent- and receive-timestamps of the packet
 * The RTT estimations calculated by QUIC as described in {{Section 5 of QUIC-RECOVERY}}:
   * `min_rtt`: The miminum RTT observed by QUIC over a period of time
   * `smoothed_rtt`: An exponentially-weighted moving average of the observed RTT values
-  * `rtt_var`: The mean deviation in the observed rtt values
+  * `rtt_var`: The mean deviation in the observed RTT values
 * `ecn`: Optionally ECN marks may be used, if supported by the network and exposed by the QUIC implementation.